Upgrading your iMac's memory yourself is cheaper than going through Apple

-While Apple charges a premium for memory (RAM) upgrades on all of its computers, one of the best aspects of the iMac line is that RAM is user-upgradeable.
-This means that you can skip Apple's in-house, expensive RAM upgrades and easily perform much more cost-effective ones yourself.
-There are several excellent third-party RAM upgrades that you can get right now.
+While Apple charges a premium for memory (RAM) upgrades on all of its computers, one of the best aspects of the iMac line is that RAM is user-upgradeable — at least on the Intel 27-inch model.
+This means that you can skip Apple's in-house, expensive RAM upgrades and efficiently perform much more cost-effective ones yourself.
+Our best memory for Mac choices serves up several excellent third-party RAM upgrades that you can get right now.
+Enjoy it while you can, because once the transition to Apple silicon is complete, user-upgradeable RAM will most likely be a thing of the past, as none of the current M1 Macs have user-upgradeable RAM.

 - For later expansion: OWC 16GB DDR4 RAM (Single stick)